My Nativity Story

 There was a broom factory worker who knew of an older couple who dreamed of a child.
 And with pressure from her mother to give away the disgrace, she agreed to a meeting and a beginning to the end.
 The transaction was simple, the legal documents were few, and in October, a baby was born.
 The baby traveled to the opposite end of the county, and the birth mother went home to her mother and routine days at the broom factory.

-I'm not sure this is how it unfolded, but for the most part, spot on.
-The older couple are my parents, now long gone, but forever the ones who made room for me.
+I'm not sure this is exactly how it unfolded, but for the most part, spot on.
+The older couple—Juette and Kimsey— were my parents, now long gone, but forever the ones who made room for me.

 We all have moments that define us.
 A chance meeting.
 A heavenly message.
 A baby's touch.
 Those that transform and transfer us to a more befitting place.
 As with most things in life, they rarely happen as we think they should.
 There are disappointments, sharp turns.
 People come, and they go.
 Rarely is anything black and white.
-But then, suddenly, as the angels proclaimed, the colors fade into one another, and in the clearing, there's wise men, angels, a heavenly host, and best of all, a star.
+But then, suddenly, as the angels proclaimed, the colors fade into one another, and in the clearing, there's wise men, angels, a heavenly host, and best of all, a star to guide the way.